 Class material will concentrate on palpation and its potential as an evaluative and therapeutic process; fascial and soft-tissue release methods; and the pressurestat model, which explains the mechanism of the craniosacral system.
-Participants will learn a ten-step protocol for evaluation and treatment of the entire body.
-By the end of this intensive program, participants will be able to identify and localize significant restrictions and imbalances in the craniosacral system.
+Participants will be taught a ten-step protocol for evaluation and treatment of the entire body.
+By the end of this intensive program, participants should be able to identify and localize significant restrictions and imbalances in the craniosacral system.

 Note: Registration for this workshop is through the International Alliance of Healthcare Educators (IAHE) only.
 IAHE is a coalition of curriculum developers united to advance innovative therapies through high quality continuing education programs.
 To register, please call 1-800-311-9204.
 Only after you have registered with IAHE and paid tuition fees will you be able to reserve accommodations at Esalen.
 For accommodations pricing chart, see http://www.esalen.org/page/partner-program-pricing.